 Monday Discussion There will be so many glorified believers in heaven that worship, fellowship, Scripture reading and understanding will be incomparably better than the best worship, fellowship or Bible we have ever experienced here.
 Not only will we be able to commune with all the saints who have gone before and learn from them all … More Meditation on Heaven and the Implications for Earth-bound Believers

-Friday Musing I was musing about the content of a DMin class I just took this past week and thinking about Jesus and primary commands for leaders.
+Tuesday Musing About a decade ago, I was musing about the content of a DMin class I just took the week before and thinking about Jesus and primary commands for leaders.
 What would be the top three commands for disciple/leaders that Jesus gave?
-Confining ourselves to the four gospels, what does Jesus say is the job description of leaders? … More What are the Top Three Commands of Jesus to Leaders?
+(My friend, John Nunnickhoven, added a fourth in the comments.)
+Confining ourselves … More What are the Top Three Commands of Jesus to Leaders?

 If We Aren’t Fishing for Men, We Aren’t Following Jesus.
 From the archives.
 Blunt, but not harsh.